i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 ### Syslog proxy daemon ( syslogproxyd )

-A syslog proxy daemon has been added, which allows to create log sockets ( /dev/log ) inside jails, whatever the syslog daemon implementation (rsyslog, syslog-ng...) provided by the distribution.
+A syslog proxy daemon has been added, which allows to create log sockets ( /dev/log ) inside jails, whatever the Syslog daemon implementation ( rsyslog, syslog-ng... ) in use.
 If one of your applications section require log socket, you must just include the logbasics application section as follow:

 ```php
 ...